-1. In other than Groups I-1 and I-2, where installed in accordance with the manufacturer's instructions and where mechanical or natural ventilation is otherwise provided in accordance with Chapter 4, listed and labeled ductless range hoods shall not be required to discharge to the outdoors.
+1. In other than Groups I-1 and I-2, where installed in accordance with the manufacturer's instructions and where ((mechanical or natural ventilation is otherwise provided in accordance with Chapter 4)) continuous local exhaust is provided in an enclosed kitchen in accordance with Table 403.4.7, listed and labeled ductless range hoods shall not be required to discharge to the outdoors.
 The local exhaust from the residential dwelling or sleeping unit kitchen area may be combined with the local bathroom exhaust ductwork where the exhaust register/grille in the kitchen is a minimum of 6 feet from the domestic range cooktop.
 The exhaust register/grille shall be provided with a minimum MERV 3 filter or mesh filter (washable) for trapping grease.